airubin/cse15l-lab-reports/lab-report-2-week-1.md

 ## **VI.
 Optimizing Remote Running**
 Now that we can login without a password, working with the ssh is a lot quicker.
-1. When editing a file locally, it can quickly be copied to the remote computer with scp and shortcuts
-2. After editing a given file in VS Code, I can compile and save it, and then use the command `scp FILENAME.java cs15lfa22xx@ieng6.ucsd.edu:~/` to copy it over
+1. After editing a given file in VS Code, I can compile and save it, and then use the command `scp FILENAME.java cs15lfa22xx@ieng6.ucsd.edu:~/` to copy it over
-3. For subsequent edits, I can just use the up arrow in the terminal to call up my previous command.
+2. For subsequent edits, I can just use the up arrow in the terminal to call up my previous command.
+3. To run multiple commands at once, the semicolon can be used inbetween commands
+4. At the end of an `ssh` command, you can put a command in quotes in order to run it directly on the server

 ![Image](Optimize.png)